speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 grep -v "^--" ${FILE}.lowGC | gzip > ${FILE}.lowGC.fastq.gz
 ```

-As a second exercis, try to generate a new file from the fastqz file containing every 1000th read.
+As a second exercise, try to generate a new file from the fastqz file containing every 1000th read.

 ```shell
 # Forward (R1) reads